atomprobe-tc/ifes_apt_tc_data_modeling/docs/tutorial/install_user.md

 source .py3.12/bin/activate
 ```

-If you already have such environment or just created one, proceed with installing `ifes_apt_tc_data_modeling`:
+If you already have such environment or just created one, proceed with installing the library:

 ```shell
 pip install ifes_apt_tc_data_modeling[ipynb]
 ```

 This will install the module and [jupyterlab](https://jupyterlab.readthedocs.io/en/latest/) whereby the notebook
 with examples become executable.
-The jupyterlab server is started with
+The jupyterlab server is started with.

 ```shell
 jupyter-lab